 When your bladder reaches its capacity, it sends a signal to the brain, prompting you to go to the bathroom.
 If you keep ignoring this prompt, you may lose it over time.
-That’s a problem, because you need that signal to keep your bladder healthy.
+That’s a problem because you need that signal to keep your bladder healthy.

-Holding in your urine not only causes discomfort and possible pain, but other serious issues come along, too.
+Holding in your urine not only causes discomfort and possible pain, but other serious issues come along too.

-When you hold your urine, you’re allowing for bacteria to develop, which can cause an infection.
+When you hold your urine, you’re allowing bacteria to develop, which can cause an infection.
 Urinary tract infections (UTIs) most commonly affect women, but men are also at risk.
 UTIs are usually treated with antibiotics, but if they develop further or are not treated, the infection can move to the kidneys – potentially causing permanent damage or chronic kidney infections.
 They can become reoccurring, leaving you with a lot of discomfort.

 UTIs become more complicated in seniors and are often misdiagnosed due to being confused with dementia or Alzheimer’s.
-This is because when bacteria in the urine spread in the bloodstream, it causes the symptoms of confusion and other cognitive difficulties.
+This is because when bacteria in the urine spread into the bloodstream, it causes the symptoms of confusion and other cognitive difficulties.

 In fact, as Nursing magazine reports, 30 to 40 percent of seniors don’t exhibit typical symptoms of a UTI because of aging, so the condition is misdiagnosed.
 If a senior starts to exhibit changes in their cognitive thinking, doctors should also be looking for symptoms associated with a UTI.